 Fueled by Boeing and Airbus's certifications of their newest tug, the AP8950SDB-AL-200, LEKTRO sales grow by 60%.
 Buoyed by an order from a major airline--the largest order in company history--LEKTRO doubles employment to keep up with demand.

-LEKTRO is selected by three major airlines and celebrates its 70th anniversary.
+LEKTRO receives order for the AP8950SDB-AL-200 from three major airlines and celebrates its 70th anniversary.

 LEKTRO responds to airliner industry demand for a higher speed tug to handle towing narrowbody airline aircraft to maintenance hangars with the new AP8925SDB-AL/HS-200

 Airline demands prompt LEKTRO to engineer an all electric tug capable of handling all narrowbody aircraft, including the Boeing 757.
 LEKTRO responds with the all new AP8950SDB-AL-250.

 Clatsop Economic Development Resources (CEDR) names LEKTRO as the top business in Clatsop County for Entrepreneurship as a large business.

 Southwest Airlines names LEKTRO their Equipment Provider of the Year for 2016.
 Despite only being a vendor for 2 years LEKTRO was given the honor for: "exceeding Southwest Airlines expectations for ontime deliveries, equipment reliability, customer service, parts support, training and has provided Southwest Airlines a great value as one of our primary equipment providers."